haddocking/haddocking.github.io/education/molmod_online/docking.md

 more reliable than any of the individual predictors alone.
 CPORT was designed to provide predictions for HADDOCK.
 The server also returns a PDB file of the original structure loaded with the predictions in the temperature factor column.
-This is extremely helpful to visualize the predictions in Pymol.
+This is extremely helpful to visualize the predictions in PyMOL.

 <a class="prompt prompt-info">
   Submit the homology model of mouse MDM2 to the CPORT web server and load the resulting PDB file